 While the City of Melbourne does not own or manage the waterways or banks of the Moonee Ponds Creek, we are working closely with Victorian Government partners, land owners, neighbouring councils and community groups to ensure that the creek meets the needs of our current and future community.

 Community consultation on the draft Strategic Opportunities Plan has now closed.
-The feedback we received will help shape a final document that will be provided to the Victorian Planning Authority (VPA) to advocate for better outcomes for the future of Moonee Ponds Creek.
+The feedback we received helped shape the final document that will be provided to the Victorian Planning Authority (VPA) to advocate for better outcomes for the future of Moonee Ponds Creek.
+The final plan was endorsed by the Future Melbourne Committee on 20 August 2019.